-- An electronic copy of the application will be distributed to our current email contact list and on the "TSA Providers" section of our website. - We encourage questions/inquiry at the same email address for application submission,
+- An electronic copy of the application will be distributed to our current email contact list. - You can also access the application on the "TSA Providers" section of our website. - We encourage questions/inquiry at the same email address for application submission,